AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/last-success-update.md

 ---
-title: Understanding Results Between Database and SQL Editor
+title: Understand Results Between Database and SQL Editor
-zendesk_id: 360016729891
+description: Learn to understand results between database and SQL editor.
 ---
+# Database Results vs SQL Editor Results

 You may be curious what the _Last successful update began_ field is inside your Integrations page: